TaceoLabs/noir-crypto/README.md

 # noir-crypto
-A collection of cryptographic building blocks, written in the Noir programming language
+A collection of cryptographic building blocks, written in the Noir programming language.

+See the respective subdirectories for more information.